The form teacher is Mr Gareth Short

 The School Timetable

-Geography and History
+- Geography and History

-In Year 8, your child will have games coaching from a variety of staff on Monday, Wednesday, Friday and Saturday.
+In Year 8, your child will have games coaching from a variety of staff on Monday, Wednesday and Friday.
 Their games kit is kept and washed in school, only returning home at the end of each term.
 Your child will also be involved in school matches every term.

 Responsibility and Leadership

 Year 8 are given a range of responsibilities in the school.
 There are two Heads of School who lead the School Council and are assisted by several deputies who may change during the year to enable other children to experience this leadership role.
 Other children can lead one of the three pastoral sets, lead the choir or orchestra or captain one of the sports teams.
 Thay also have the opportunity to take the Young Leader Award, certified by Sports Leaders UK, which is a great introduction into leadership and gives the pupils the knowledge of how to organise and lead small games and activities.
 All Year 8 children also have duties around the school during the week, helping them to develop the leadership and management skills so highly sought in the modern world.

 Communication between staff and parents is vital to an excellent working relationship and ensuring that your child gets the maximum out of his or her time at St. Hugh's.
 If you have anything you wish to discuss face to face, your child’s Class Teacher is happy to see you at the end of the day.
 We ask that you make an appointment to do this by contacting the School Office or you may email the form or subject teachers directly but please allow up to 72 hours for a response.
 Their email addresses can be found by clicking here.

 At four and eight week intervals in the Autumn term,you will receive a effort grade sheet for each subject.
 These are also sent home at half term in the Spring and Summer terms.You will also receive written reports throughout the course of the year.